Improving Cyber Security through Research and Policy

 A Dual Approach

-Developing this dual approach involved hard work for the Cybersafe team, particularly when this required coordinating the time zones of two separate continents.
+Developing this dual approach involved hard work for the Cybersafe team.
+This was particularly evident when it required coordinating the time zones of two separate continents.
 It also offered them opportunities to discover new fields and acquire new skills.

 “Normally my project revolves around nature and ecologic science, so this was a nice time to try something new and test my recently developed skills,” says Ritwik.
 “Although I have a very busy schedule outside the Academy, I tried to make the best of my free time and dedicated myself to this project.“